 The kitchen was like a large U shape and had a nice sized electric oven and stove.
 I could see cooking lasagna for a large family or getting away for a beach stay in the sun for Thanksgiving or Christmas to escape the cold else ware.

 The resort had all the resort trappings you hope for.
 The movie rental and the mention of the fax do date the place some, but the fitness room, hot tub, and pool were all great.
 The staff was kind and had locals that really knew the area, and were chatty enough to give you tips and hints at great spots.
 This included the concierge, who was just on top of their game.
-They should have been at a 5 star resort somewhere based on personality and skill.
+They should have been at a 5-star resort somewhere based on personality and skill.

 You can read a free guide to the area here in this online brochure and guide.
 I like checking things out before I go online and also enjoy some of the guides you can find online like this one.
 It offered me some reading material to drift off to an early sleep with.
 Again, tomorrow I wanted to wake with the sun and catch the sunrise.
-Even being on the SW coast of Florida it should be nice, just not the view of the sun rising on the water, and I looked forward to a sunset here tomorrow as well.
+Even being on the SW coast of Florida it should be nice, just not the view of the sun rising on the water, and I looked forward to sunset here tomorrow as well.
 Today I missed the sunset because I fell asleep in the villa since it was a perfect temperature and I was tired from the pool.
 I did not even make it to the shower until a few hours later.

 Day Two at Tropical Sands Resort

 I had planned to just sneak over to the beach across the street to see the sunrise.
-Instead, I found that the resort offers a trolly to a larger public beach area just up the road and I hopped on that before the sunrise.
-I figured I would trust them one day two here for location.
+Instead, I found that the resort offers a trolly to a larger public beach area just up the road and I hopped on that before sunrise.
+I figured I would trust them one day or two here for location.

 The trolly takes you to a nice beachfront spot, and it was worth the short trip.
 While on the beaches here, do not forget to look down.
 If you like seashells this is one of the best locations on the east coast.
 Because of its spot on the Gulf, the beaches here are loaded with shells.
-Well shells and star fish too.
+Well, shells and starfish too.
 I found a starfish and a conch shell within my first hour at the beach.
 I send the starfish back into the water and grabbed the conch shell.
 I knew I could bleach that to sanitize it and it could be a nice memento for years to come.

 Video by Island Hopper TV

 The beach back towards the bridge to the island is huge.
-It has more open sand area than almost any beach you might visit.
+It has more open sand areas than almost any beach you might visit.
 This also means at low tide a great shot at getting those shells you might want, or the kids might get a kick out of grabbing.

-After finding my shell the way back to the resort, I headed to Mel’s Dinner in Fort Myers for breakfast.
-I was hungry, so I grabbed both an omelet which was wonderful, and a Mel’s platter which was a biscuit with sausage gravy, eggs, and a side as well as eggs.
+After finding my shell on the way back to the resort, I headed to Mel’s Dinner in Fort Myers for breakfast.
+I was hungry, so I grabbed both an omelet which was wonderful, and Mel’s platter which was a biscuit with sausage gravy, eggs, and a side as well as eggs.
 By the time I finished breakfast that meant I had 5 eggs down, and the sausage gravy and hash browns.
 I was not going to eat again for a while.
 It was good though and worth stuffing myself like a Thanksgiving Turkey.

-Next I went to the Sanibel Island Beaches there I met a local who explained why so many shells end up on these barrier island beaches.
-It is because the islands are aligned East West where most beaches and islands run North South.
+Next, I went to the Sanibel Island Beaches there I met a local who explained why so many shells end up on these barrier island beaches.
+It is because the islands are aligned East-West where most beaches and islands run North-South.
 So here the waves bring in more shells than on almost any other beach on the East Coast of the USA.
 Sure, this is on the gulf and the West Coast of Florida, but hey it is still the East Coast of the USA folks.

 Here there are Causeway Beaches 19931 Sanibel Causeway Sanibel, FL 33957 where you can park your car or truck right on the beach with no special permit, tag, or fee.
 That is a unique thing to be able to do.
 I love the Outer Banks of North Carolina in part because you can drive on the beach but here it is easier to access, and free and in the outer banks you must have a true 4-wheel drive, and get an annual sticker for your vehicle even if you are just going on the beach for the day.
 That made these beaches a great deal.